mksaraf/kubernetes-lab-tutorial/content/coreos.md

     curl http://matchbox.noverit.com:8080/assets/coreos/$COREOS/

 ### Tectonic installer
 To use Tectonic installer, first create an account on the Tectonic web site and download the license ``tectonic-license.txt`` and secret ``config.json`` files.
-Move these files in a proper location
+Move these files in a proper location, e.g. ``/root/tectonic/``.

-     mkdir ~/tectonic
-     mv config.json ~/tectonic
-     mv tectonic-license.txt ~/tectonic
-     cd ~/tectonic

 Download and extract the Tectonic installer